Spring Cleaning

 Earth 911 – Find local depositories for a variety of recyclable materials.

-Give Back Box – The purpose of Give Back Box is to provide an effortless and convenient method of donating your used household items.
-It also gives a secondary use to corrugated boxes and guarantees they will be recycled.
+Give Back Box – Give Back Box provides an effortless and convenient way to donate your used household items.
+It also provides a secondary use for corrugated boxes and ensures they are recycled.

 Goodwill – This organization accepts clothing, furniture, toys and small homewares.
 Funds raised from the sale of donations support occupational training and behavioral health programs.